Global Rigidity

 Lemma 1

-For frameworks of a graph \(G\) with at least \(d+1\) vertices, it holds \(k_{min}(G,d) \geq d+1\).
+For frameworks of a graph \(G\) with at least \(d+1\) vertices, the relation \(k_{min}(G,d) \geq d+1\) holds.

 Definition 22

-A graph \(G\) has a minimal stress kernel in \(\mathbb{R}^d\) if \(k_{min}(G,d) = d+1\).
+A graph \(G\) is said to have a minimal stress kernel in \(\RR^d\) if \(k_{min}(G,d) = d+1\).

 References: [GHT10]